NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

   * The first part of each file is stored on SSD
   * Up to 256 KB, single stripe (This is similar to how Panasas /scratch3,4 operated)
   * As the file grows bigger, it overflows to disks and it   stripes it across more disks and more disks
-  * Up to 32 MB - on HDD, single stripe
+  * Up to 32 MB* on HDD, single stripe
-  * Up to 1 GB - on HDD, 4-way stripe
+  * Up to 1 GB* on HDD, 4-way stripe
-  * Up to 32 GB - on HDD, 8-way stripe
+  * Up to 32 GB* on HDD, 8-way stripe
-  * > 32 GB - on HDD, 32-way stripe, larger object size
+  * > 32 GB* on HDD, 32-way stripe, larger object size

 So small files reside on SSDs, big files get striped“progressively” wider!
 The "getstripe" command above shows the full layout.Typically not all components are instantiated.
 Only theextents which have "l_ost_idx" (object storage target index)and "l_fid" (file identifier) listed actually have createdobjects on the OSTs.